How we see Tapply Binet College

 Let me introduce myself, Sue Davidson, proud Principal of Tapply Binet College, a Brick and Mortar School established in 2003 and Principal of Tapply Online High School launched in April 2020.

-COVID-19 has presented challenges for all of us.
-We must be diligent, safe and positive.
-We are MOVING FORWARD to meet the needs of our community.
 Education for our young people is an essential service.
 We will continue to engage them.
 That is the key to students’ success.
 Our flexible program delivery, always considerate of the students’ schedules and needs, provides the students with a personalized program.
 This will ultimately lay the foundation for a bright future and tailored-fit career path.
 Our philosophy is simple – Engage, Empower, Encourage in a fluid world.
 Students will have access to post-secondary preparation by our Guidance Counselor Specialist.

 Please contact us to learn more about how we are putting STUDENTS FIRST